flo-mic/secure-proxy/README.md

 - Blocks bad bots, user agents, spam referrer, adware, robots and known bad ips addresses
 - Blocks maleware, ransomeware, click-jacking and click-redirects
 - Blocks known TOR adresses
+- Mailing agent to be informed about attacks and blocking actions
 - Automatic update of all blocking, and CRS lists
 - HTTP security headers to prevent sniffing, crawler, embedding in other pages and much more
 - TLS hardening for modern security